PADI Open Water Diver Manual Answers Chapter 1 - Knowledge Review

 Question 6 - PADI Open Water Knowledge Review 1 Answers

-6. The most important rule in scuba diving is:
+Question 6: What is the most important rule in scuba diving?

 Same as our ears we also have to equalize our lungs while scuba diving.
 If we don’t then on the ascent we risk lung overextension injury.
 This is a serious condition that can be life-threatening.